symfony/symfony-docs/routing.rst

             ;
         };

-Those attributes can also be used for imports.
+These attributes can also be used for route imports.

 .. versionadded::

-    The special attributes has been introduced in Symfony 4.3.
+    The special attributes were introduced in Symfony 4.3.

 .. _routing-trailing-slash-redirection: